 CFL (compact fluorescent light) bulbs use up to 75 per cent less electricity than incandescent light bulbs and last up to six times longer.
 Health Canada has done testing to address health concerns related to CFLs.
 Learn more about CFL safety.

 Seasonal LEDs use up to 80 per cent less power than comparable incandescent strings, last up to 10 times longer and don't generate heat.
 They are also more durable and shock-resistant.
-Using 140 SLEDs costs only pennies, whereas the same amount of 7w bulbs costs approximately $20/year.
+Using 140 SLEDs costs only pennies, whereas the same amount of 7w bulbs costs more than $20/year.

 Be sure to check the package to make sure you pick the right strings — some LED strings are rated for indoor use only.